 If AEDs are placed where someone might have a Sudden Cardiac Arrest (SCA), and you know that someone nearby is trained to use the AED, the survival rates from Sudden Cardiac Arrest improve enormously.

-The City of Cornwall and the United Counties of Stormont, Dundas and Glengarry started the initiative for the PAD Program in 2004 with 38 AEDs distributed in the community.
+The City of Cornwall and the SDG Counties started the initiative for the PAD Program in 2004 with 38 AEDs distributed in the community.

 Since then, additional AEDs have been placed in the community with the support of the Heart and Stroke Foundation of Ontario, the Ontario Trillium Foundation, Frank Cowen Foundation and other donors.